 - Tickets: From 750 rupees on live band nights, although this varies according to who’s performing.

-This intimate dimly-lit culture club holds live gigs with space for up to just 60 people at a time, in what feels live could be someone's living room.
-An initiative of Whistling Woods film school to form a community of artists, Bandra Base is a place to appreciate music rather than party, as alcohol isn't available.
+The Bandra Base is an intimate, dimly-lit culture club that holds live gigs with space for up to just 60 people at a time, in what feels live could be someone's living room.
+An initiative of Whistling Woods film school to form a community of artists, it's a place to appreciate music rather than party, as alcohol isn't available.
 The crowd gathers seated on cushions on the floor, listening intently to the performances with exceptional acoustics.

 - Where: Baitush Saraf Building, TPS 3, 29th Road, off Waterfield Road, Bandra West, Mumbai.
 Phone: (22) 3091-6003.

 Live music events take place every Wednesday at Bonobo, one of Mumbai's top bars in trendy suburban Bandra West.
 This groovy rooftop bar has both outdoor and indoor spaces, and attracts a laid-back arty crowd.
-The events are eclectic and include The Bombay Jazz Club (on the last Wednesday of every month) and Mumbai's first live funk night (on the first Wednesday of every month).
+The events are eclectic and often feature The Bombay Jazz Club.

 - Where: 2nd Floor, Kenilworth Mall, Phase 2, Behind KFC, off Linking Road, Bandra West, Mumbai.
 Phone: (22) 2605-5050.